KI7MT/wspr-analytics/src/scala/TopTenReporters/README.md

 wsprspot year + month csv file.
 This example uses [wpsrspots-2020-02.csv.zip][] as the source.

+## Framework Requirments

+You must have Java, Scala, Spark and SBT available from the command line.

+- Java openjdk version 1.8.0_275 or later
+- Scala Version 2.12.12
+- Spark 3.0.1
+- SBT Tools 1.4.5

+An easy way (on Linux / MacOS) to mange Java, Spark, Scala and SBT is through an management tool called [sdkman][].
+This tool allows one to install virtually any combination of tools you need without affecting your root file system.
+All the above requirements can be installed and managed via [sdkman][].

+## Test File Specs

-The specs on this file are:
+The specs on the test file are:

-- File name wsprspots-2020-02.csv
+- Test File : wsprspots-2020-02.csv
-- Rows 47,310,649 spots
+- Rows : 47,310,649 spots
-- File decompressed 3.964 GB
+- File Size Decompressed : 3.964 GB

 If you use a different archive, make sure to update the Scala script: